Margarita López Portillo: Biography

 In 1976, after her brother, José López Portillo, was elected president, but before he took office, Margarita was the victim of an attempted kidnapping by the Liga Comunista 23 de Septiembre, during which one of the leaders of the organization, David Jiménez Sarmiento, was killed.
 Upon assuming office, López Portillo made Margarita head of the General Directorate of Radio, Television and Cinematography (RTC), and she immediately reversed the policy of the previous administration.
 The previous policy had drastically reduced the number of films produced by denying credit to any private film producers, virtually requiring official participation in all filmmaking.
 However, while Margarita's policy increased production, it did not improve the quality of films being produced.
 She was also appointed head of the Mexican Social Security Institute during her brother's presidency from 1976 to 1982.
 She was resoundingly criticized for her management of the RTC and when the Cineteca Nacional burned and five people were killed in the fire of 24 March 1982, Margarita was blamed for not having heeded warnings of danger.

-In the late 1970s, Margarita made a study of the works Sister Juana Inés de la Cruz, writing two books and several articles about her works.
-She led an effort to restore the convent where the Sister had lived and served as Chairman of the Board of the committee for preservation of Sor Juana Ines de la Cruz.
-In 1980, she was awarded an honorary doctorate by the Universidad Autónoma del Estado de México and the same year was granted the French Order of Arts and Letters.
+In the late 1970s, Margarita made a study of the works of Sor Juana Inés de la Cruz, writing two books and several articles about her works.
+She led an effort to restore the convent where Sor Juana had lived and served as Chairman of the Board of the committee for preservation of Sor Juana Inés de la Cruz.
+In 1980, she was awarded an honorary doctorate by the Autonomous University of the State of Mexico (UAEM) and the same year was granted the French Order of Arts and Letters.
 However, in 1995 a scandal erupted when it was discovered that Margarita had taken the famous medallion of Sor Juana to her own home, which was widely seen as yet another instance of abuse of power by Mexican political families.
-She was persuaded to return the Mexican national treasure, which is now on display in the Mexican National Congress.
+She was persuaded to return the Mexican national treasure, which is now on display in Congress.